gtmiyabe/fe-challenge/README.md

 If you run this project, you'll notice a component that resembles a timeline.

-In this link [INSERT LINK] you'll find the new designs for this component.
+In this [link](https://www.figma.com/file/XwHlewXk0l3dto1paiPTWa/EngineeringTest) you'll find the new designs for this component.

 Your test is to adapt this component to be as close as possible to the new designs.

+To view details on figma pages you'll need to login, we have this account setup for this test:

+Login: `challengefe@yieldstreet.com`
+Pw: `ChallengeFE`

+## Available time

+- 40 minutes